joshua0308/book-notes/sapiens/chp7-8.md

 Gender (men vs. women) is a social category.

 ## Questions
-1. White europeans created hierarchy to keep slaves under control. aryans created caste system in india to maintain authority. they used hierarchy and myths to convince its people that it is whats best for them.
+1. White europeans created hierarchy to keep slaves under control.
+Aryans created caste system in india to maintain authority.
+They used hierarchy and myths to convince its people that it is whats best for them.
 What myths are WE being told today to keep us under control?
+- Privacy, we are told that the government needs to infringe upon our privacy to protect us against terrorist attacks.
+But is there an ulterior motive to keep citizens under control by keeping an eye on our activities 24/7? edward snowden
+- Capitalism, we are told to work hard to climb the ladder.
+Is that just a scheme set up by rich people in order to make us work for them?
-- privacy, edward snowden
+- Freedom

-2. What we believe as natural behavior doesn't actually have to do anything with biology.  what are some other natural traits that we are being told as unnatural?
+2. What we believe as natural behavior doesn't actually have to do anything with biology.
+In most cases, "biology enables, culture forbids."
+What are some other natural traits that we are being told as unnatural?
+- Is changing gender scientifically unnatural?

 3. The author talks about the vicious circle.
-A chance occurrence in history creates hierarchy, but then that perpetuates into discriminatory laws.
-Which results in poverty/lack of education => cultural prejudices => more discriminatory laws.
+A chance occurrence in history creates hierarchy, which then that perpetuates into discriminatory laws, resulting in poverty/lack of education => cultural prejudices => more discriminatory laws.

 What steps can we take to mitigate the vicious cycle of discrimination?
 - men vs. women